JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_1.md

 You should then implement the "Take cover" and "Shoot at the Player" actions in such a way that they achieve the goal in their name.
 And you can of course revise them later on to go to a more detailed level if it seems the best option for you.
 The key thing is to find a level of abstraction for the AI behaviours and actions that feels best for your project.

+In terms of available components in Utility AI GDExtension, you can set use the Utility AI Behaviour nodes for selection of the goal related high-level behaviour and then the Behaviour Tree, State Tree and Action nodes to realize the actions.

 ## AI Agent updates and Calculating the Utility of a Behaviour